GuillermoBustosPerez/In-between-methods/Report/Lies-in-between.md

 ## 2. Methods

-The present study uses attribute analysis on an experimental assemblage of flakes detached from Levallois, discoidal and Hierarchical Discoid reduction sequences.
-Supervised Machine Learning models are trained on the resulting dataset to identify the knapping method from which each flake was detached.
+An attribute analysis was performed on an experimental assemblage of flakes detached by means of the Levallois, discoid and hierarchical discoid reduction sequences.
+Supervised machine learning models were trained on the resulting dataset to identify the knapping method by which each flake was detached.

 ### 2.1 Experimental assemblage